 In the Unix/Linux world, the X Window System (a.k.a.
 "X11" or simply "X") provides the underlying mechanism for constructing graphical user interfaces (GUIs) and displaying visual information on screen.
 One of the most powerful features of X11 is the ability to run application programs (X clients) on one system and have them display on another system (X server) by routing the graphical protocol stream across the network.
-On SciClone, this capability allows us to submit interactive X11-based jobs (such as GRASS or R) to the TORQUE job scheduler and route the display back to the user's desktop workstation.
-This can be accomplished either with X11 Forwarding through Secure Shell (SSH), or via the Xauthority mechanism which is built into X11.
+On SciClone, this capability allows us to submit interactive X11-based jobs (such as Maple or Matlab) to the TORQUE job scheduler and route the display back to the user's desktop workstation.
+This can be accomplished either with X11 Forwarding through Secure Shell (SSH).

 The simplest way to accomplish X11 forwarding is through your ssh command into the cluster e.g.:

 This will allow you to forward graphics from the cluster to your local computer.